-Welcome to the website for University of Alabama Museums, a division of the College of Arts and Sciences that encompasses four museums, two research departments, and the Discovering Alabama television program.
+Welcome to the website for University of Alabama Museums, a division of the College of Arts and Sciences that encompasses five museums, two research departments, and the Discovering Alabama television program.

 Who We Are

 - a 326-acre park on the former site of the political and ceremonial center of a vast Native American chiefdom